Lofrano/Caio_Lofrano_Portfolio/README.md

 # Caio Lofrano
 Grown up in Taipei, I am a Brazilian who has graduated from both a Taiwanese high school and university.

-Since my 3rd academic year I have been involved in the startup scene in Taipei, and since then I try to create meaningful connections that later can become a project.
+Since my 3rd academic year I have been involved in the startup scene in Taipei, and since then I always try to create connections that later can evolve into a meaningful project.

 Back in 2018, I had Interned at Whoscall and that gave me an eye opening experience, that would further bring me into the digital world.
 Now I make products and ideas come true through team building and cooperation.